jmacdotorg/plerd/README.md

 These blog configuration options (all optional) are:

 - **twitter\_id**: If present, then Plerd will try to attach Twitter Card metadata to each post, associated with the given Twitter username.
 (No leading '@', please.
 Yes, I know.
 It confuses the YAML parser.
 Sorry...)
-- **facebook\_id**: If present, then Plerd will try to attach Open Graph metadata to each post, associated with the given Facebook app ID.
 - **image**: If present, Plerd will use this URL as the location of a default image to use in the metadata for any post that doesn't define its own _image_ attribute.

     If _not_ present, Plerd will _not_ generate any social-media metadata for any post lacking an _image_ attribute.